mihaifm/HIBPOfflineCheck/readme.md

 * __Enable__

-In KeePass, enable the plugin column in `View->Configure Columns->Provided by Plugins`.
-Double clicking the "Have I been pwned?" column for any entry will display the password status.
-Editing an entry will update the status.
+In KeePass, enable the plugin column in `View -> Configure Columns -> Provided by Plugins`.
+Double clicking the `Have I been pwned?` column for any entry will display the password status.
+The status is also automatically checked when creating or updating an entry.

 --------------------------------------------------------------------------------------------